Skip to content

 nose: C_Nα = 2·(r_base/r_ref)², X_cp = L − V/A_base transition: C_Nα = 2·[(r_aft/r_ref)² − (r_fore/r_ref)²] fins (N): C_Nα = K_fb · 4N(s/d)² / [1 + √(1 + (2·l_m/(C_r+C_t))²)] interference: K_fb = 1 + r_body/(s + r_body) static margin (cal) = (X_cp − X_cg) / d_ref

 Sources:J. S. Barrowman & J. A. Barrowman, “The Practical Calculation of the Aerodynamic Characteristics of Slender Finned Vehicles” (1966/1967); as compiled in the public Apogee Peak of Flight newsletters (#149, #150, #157) and the OpenRocket technical documentation.
+For the duct/inlet normal force: J. N. Nielsen, Missile Aerodynamics (McGraw-Hill, 1960), slender-body treatment of flow-through inlets.

 Drag